 As its core objective, RMH’s Clinical Engineering Department (CED) is trusted with ensuring that over 10,000 individual assets are locatable, maintained, tested and in a reliable working condition at all times.

 Its inventory includes everything from residual current devices protecting electric power outlets, through to patient monitoring systems in critical care environments.
-Many of these items are portable and used across multiple departments within the organisation’s two hospitals, dispersed satellite clinics and Aged Care facilities.
-Read the case study.
+Many of these items are portable and used across multiple departments within the organisation’s two hospitals, dispersed satellite clinics and aged care facilities.